absmach/magistrala-docs/docs/security.md

 `MF_THINGS_SERVER_KEY` the path to the server key in pem format.

+### Standalone mode

+Sometimes it makes sense to run Things as a standalone service to reduce network traffic or simplify deployment.
+This means that Things service operates only using a single user and is able to authorize it without gRPC communication with Auth service.
+When running Things in the standalone mode, `Auth` and `Users` services can be omitted from the deployment.
+To run service in a standalone mode, set `MF_THINGS_STANDALONE_EMAIL` and `MF_THINGS_STANDALONE_TOKEN`.

 ## Client Configuration

-If you wish to secure the gRPC connection to `things` and `users` services you must define the CAs that you trust.
+If you wish to secure the gRPC connection to `Things` and `Users` services you must define the CAs that you trust.
 This does not support mutual certificate authentication.

 ### Adapter Configuration